 Have you ever been late to an appointment or perhaps you overlooked one altogether?

-I know people who have lost their jobs. . .or didn’t get a new job because they were late to an appointment.
+I know people who have lost their jobs. . .or didn’t get a new job because they were late on an appointment.

 Of every appointment you’ve ever had. . .there is one appointment you are not going to want to miss.